Follow on BlueSky to stay up-to-date with the latest releases!

 • Refrain from using OBJ unless it's the only supported file format.

-• FBX, GLB (glTF) and DAE files are equal in features but GLB is smaller in size.
+• FBX and GLB (glTF) files are equal in features but GLB is smaller in size.

 Godot